• About

 DIY Pac-Man Couples Halloween Costume

-Celebrations, Crafts & DIY, Halloween and Fall, Jewelry
+in Celebrations, Crafts & DIY, Halloween / Fall

-I’m SUPER excited for today’s guest post by popular posters Allie and Tim!
-Each Halloween they attend a costume party with a theme provided by the hosts (you may remember her owl costume from last year!).
-For this year’s “Good vs. Evil” theme, Allie and Tim decided to go as Ms. Pac-man and a ghost from the video game!
+Each Halloween my friends attend a costume party with a theme provided by the hosts (you may remember her owl costume from last year!).
+For this year’s “Good vs. Evil” theme, they decided to go as Ms. Pac-man and a ghost from the video game!
 Check out how they DIY’ed their adorable costumes!

 DIY Couples Halloween Costume: Ms Pacman and Ghost | spotofteadesigns.com